Kaiser-Yang/blink-cmp-git/README.md

 ## Requirements

+`git` is required for default configurations.

-`gh` is required for the default configuration.
+`gh` is required for the `github` related features.

+`glab` is required for the `gitlab` related features.

+Run `checkhealth blink-cmp-git` to check the requirements.

 ## Installation